One lasting change from the pandemic?

 Designating a workspace also helps set boundaries.
 Treat this workspace as you would a regular office and maintain a consistent schedule of logging on and logging off the computer so you don’t get wrapped up in your workload after hours.

-Take a few walks throughout the day.
+Take walks throughout the day while working from home.

 It might be tempting to hit snooze and sleep in when your office is under the same roof as your bed.
 Consider creating your own “commute” before and after work, and use that time walking or biking around your neighborhood.
 This will help create a sense of routine in your day, contributing to better work/life boundaries.
 Incorporating a few walks throughout the day can help clear your mind and sustain your productivity.